 Normally getting Working Tax Credit depends on the number of hours you normally work - this could be 16, 24 or 30 hours a week - it depends on your circumstances....BUT...

-Anyone temporarily working reduced (or no) hours due to coronavirus, or who is being furloughed, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed.
-This is because they will be treated as working their normal hours until the Job Retention Scheme and Self-Employment Income Support Scheme come to an end in October - even if the person is not using either scheme.
+Anyone temporarily working reduced (or no) hours due to coronavirus, including those on the Job Support Scheme*, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed.
+This is because they will be treated as working their normal hours until the Job Support Scheme and Self-Employment Income Support Scheme come to an end in April 2021 - even if the person is not using either scheme.

 So you do not need to contact HMRC about your change in hours and can stay on your Tax Credits.

-But if your wages continue to be lower after the Job Retention Scheme and SEISS scheme end, then if you think over the year they will drop by more than £2,500, you can phone the Tax Credit helpline 0345 300 3900 or write to the Tax Credit office on any letters they’ve sent you, or online using the Government gateway - and they may take this drop into account.
+But if your wages continue to be lower after the Schemes end, then if you think over the year they will drop by more than £2,500, you can phone the Tax Credit helpline 0345 300 3900 or write to the Tax Credit office on any letters they’ve sent you, or online using the Government gateway - and they may take this drop into account.

 Are you getting Housing Benefit for help paying your rent?